zendeskgarden/react-components/packages/theming/src/examples/theme.md

 - `warningHue`: used to represent caution or warning states.
 Defaults to `yellow`.
 - `successHue`: used to represent success states.
 Defaults to `green`.
 - `neutralHue`: used to provide neutral or disabled colors.
 Defaults to `grey`.
+- `chromeHue`: used for Chrome navigation elements and drop shadows.
+Defaults to `kale`.

 This simplified approach allows components to apply necessary alpha and state (i.e. hover, active, focused) styling based on various shades throughout the